What is Plantar Fasciitis?

 Plantar fasciitis is a common and debilitating condition that effects millions of Americans.
 The patient usually presents with foot/heel pain that intensifies upon rising in the morning and after prolonged standing or walking.
 The plantar fascia is a thick connective tissue structure that originates at the bottom of your foot and attaches to the heel.
 When that connective tissue gets inflamed it is referred to as plantar fasciitis, which is an extremely painful and life effecting condition.
 The causes of this condition are numerous, some of the most common are : over pronation or “flat footed”, “high” foot arches, ankle weakness or instability , and occupations that require you to stand or walk for many hours a day

-How does a doctor diagnosis plantar fasciitis?
+How does a doctor diagnose plantar fasciitis?

 Before a specific treatment is recommended a proper medical work up should be performed.
 A thorough health history and physical exam must be performed.
 The physician must rule out other conditions that can mimic plantar fasciitis, such as lumbar radiculopathy, peripheral neuropathy, stress fracture of the foot , and Tarsal Tunnel syndrome to name a few.
 MRI evaluation, diagnostic ultra sound and neuro diagnostic testing (EMG/NCV) may be ordered to help the doctor make a definitive diagnosis.

-What are the treatment options for relief?
+What are the treatment options for relief from plantar fasciitis and heel pain?

 Traditionally, patients suffering from acute or chronic plantar fasciitis were prescribed oral anti-inflammatory medications (NSAID’s), the foot was immobilized, and patient was fitted for an orthotic insert and advised to rest.
 In more challenging cases a regiment of physical therapy was ordered.
 If the patient failed conservative options, surgical intervention was recommended, usually a plantar release procedure.
 If a patient has failed conservative treatment and does not desire surgical intervention, regenerative medicine may be the perfect option.